samarthdd/k8-proxy-documentation/docs/products/gw cloud sdk/c-fd-integration-aws.md

 >     /home/ubuntu/setupscCluster.sh

-3.- In case you are missing `wc-coredns-configmap.yml`, `setupscCluster.sh` run:
+3. In case you are missing `wc-coredns-configmap.yml`, `setupscCluster.sh` run:
    ```
    wget https://raw.githubusercontent.com/k8-proxy/vmware-scripts/cs-api-ck8/packer/wc-coredns-configmap.yml
    wget https://raw.githubusercontent.com/k8-proxy/vmware-scripts/cs-api-ck8/packer/setupscCluster.sh
    ```

-4.- In case you are missing the rest of the files also create and edit them (using vi/vim) with values as shown below
+4. In case you are missing the rest of the files, also create and edit them (using vi/vim) with values as shown below

-5.- Update each text file with corresponding values:
+5. Update each text file with corresponding values:

 ```
     monitoring-username.txt - wcWriter